 air kit, which performance cam should I install to get some of the bottom end performance back?"
 Well, converting

 the CV carbs into a pod setup, makes that a proverbial game of "whack a mole".
-The solution isn't a different cam, it's a properly designed air intake setup.
-Then the cam will be able to realize
+The solution isn't a different cam, it's a better air intake setup.
+Then the cam will be able to realize its

 We hope that helps with any questions you may have.